 Meet Our Faculty

-MEG HEIMSTEAD (Director of Education) has been with American Stage for 7 years, serving as both the Director of Education and working in the community as a teaching artist, specializing in reaching at-risk/underserved populations.
-She has directed 4 American Stage School Tour productions and launched new educational programming for both children and adults, strengthening the Education Department and expanding its reach throughout the community.
+MEG HEIMSTEAD (Director of Education) has been with American Stage for 8 years, serving as both the Director of Education and working in the community as a teaching artist, specializing in reaching at-risk/underserved populations.
+She has directed 5 American Stage School Tour productions and launched new educational programming for both children and adults, strengthening the Education Department and expanding its reach throughout the community.
 Ms. Heimstead is a member of the National Guild for Community Arts Education and serves on the Arts Magnet Advisory Board for Pinellas County Schools.
 She also serves as an adjudicator for the Florida State Thespian Festival at both the regional and state levels.
-Her department’s work has been honored by the St. Petersburg Mayor at the Top Apple Awards for the past 4 years and the education department was awarded the 2012 Community Service Award from the Pinellas Association of Retarded Citizens.
+Most recently, her department’s work was honored with the 2014 WEDU Be More Knowledgeable Award.
+Under Ms. Heimstead's leadership, the Education department has also been honored by the St. Petersburg Mayor at the Top Apple Awards (now the St. Pete's Promise Awards) for the past 5 years and the department was awarded the 2012 Community Service Award from the Pinellas Association of Retarded Citizens.
 As an actress, she has worked with the California Shakespeare Festival in Berkley, CA, Summer Repertory Theatre in Santa Rosa, CA, PlayMakers Repertory Theatre in Chapel Hill, NC, The Gorilla Theatre and Jobsite Theater in Tampa, freefall Theatre, and The Backlot Theater in Sarasota.
 At American Stage, Meg was last seen as Karen in August: Osage County.
-Ms. Heimstead is the founder and Managing Director for A Simple Theatre, St. Petersburg’s newest professional theatre.
+Ms. Heimstead is the founder and former Managing Director for A Simple Theatre, St. Petersburg’s newest professional theatre.
 She holds a BFA in Theatre Performance from the University of Evansville in Evansville, IN.
 She also attended the Professional Actor Training Program at University of North Carolina – Chapel Hill.

 KATIE CASTONGUAY (Teaching Artist) is an Eckerd College graduate with a B.A. in Theatre Arts.
 She has been a teaching artist at American Stage since 2007 and has performed in three of American Stage's School Tour productions; Sideways Stories from Wayside School, Charlotte's Web, and The Wind in the Willows.
-Recent acting credits include Fahrenheit 451 and Hay Fever at Jobsite Theatre, Biloxi Blues at Stageworks and Musings of a Postmodern Romantic with Tampa Repertory Theatre.
+Recent acting credits include Fahrenheit 451, Hay Fever, Crimes of the Heart, and All New People at Jobsite Theatre, Biloxi Blues at Stageworks and Musings of a Postmodern Romantic with Tampa Repertory Theatre.

 DEDEE ALECCIA (Lecturer for the Mainstage Lecture Series) Professor Emerita Dedee Aleccia received her Bachelor’s degree in English from Rosary Hill College and her two Masters’ degrees (in English and Art History) from SUNY Binghamton.
 For her Master’s degree in Art History, Dedee conducted on-site research on the Thomas Becket window cycle at Canterbury Cathedral in England.
 Dedee has held professorships at Broome Community College and Montgomery College and has served as adjunct professor at SUNY Binghamton, the University of Baltimore, and Eckerd College.
 Among the many literature subjects she has taught are world literature, British literature, the Bible as Literature, 19th century literature, modern drama, and Shakespeare.
 In art history she has taught such subjects as world art, Greco-Roman art, medieval art, Renaissance art, and 19th century art.
 She has served as director of Montgomery College’s Honors Program and has taught several honors courses.
 Awarded the opportunity to serve as a Smithsonian Fellow, she researched images of labor in 19th century art.